 This Distillery is also one of the very few that still create their whisky by hand, offering a more traditional and practised finish to their fine blends.
 Stopping by the Scapa Distillery is a must if you want to expand your whisky palate!

 Hoxa Tapestry Gallery

 The Gallery offers the opportunity to take home replicas and originals of some of the beautiful tapestries on show.
-All goes to supporting the continued art and crafts culture of Orkney.
+A portion of the proceeds goes to supporting the continued art and crafts culture of Orkney.
 You’ll be sorely tempted to grab one of them to take home – that much is certain.

 Stop by the Hoxa Tapestry Gallery if you find yourself on the island of South Ronaldsay in Orkney – you won’t regret it!